derekeder/csv-to-html-table/README.md

 #### 5. Deploy it

 **GitHub pages** You can host your table on GitHub pages for free!
-Once you've made all your changes and committed them, you can push them to the `gh-pages` branch:

-Push everything in the `master` branch to the `gh-pages` which automatically enables GitHub pages.
+Once you've made all your changes and committed them, push everything in the `master` branch to `gh-pages` which automatically enables GitHub pages.
 ```bash
 git push origin master:gh-pages
 ```